Being an ex-con is hard enough.

 Here’s another article from Mother Jones, by James Ridgeway.

-Filed under: Uncategorized | Tagged: Americans with Disabilities Act, Deaf in Prison, Felix Garcia, Handcuffs, Hearing Impaired, Injustice, Interpreter, James Ridgeway, Mother Jones, Pat Bliss | Leave a Comment »
+Filed under: Uncategorized | Tagged: Americans with Disabilities Act, Deaf in Prison, Felix Garcia, Handcuffs, Hearing Impaired, Injustice, Interpreter, James Ridgeway, Mother Jones, Pat Bliss | Leave a comment »

 You have to watch this video twice.
 The first time, you will be mesmerized by this law professor’s raw talent for averaging 22.6 words per second with an unmatched ability to simultaneously entertain, wave his hand around, chew gum, rub his belly, and pat the top of head without breathing.
 Okay, I exaggerated.
 But only a little.

 The second time you watch the video, you can actually pay attention to the content.
+James Duane gives seven reasons to aspiring attorneys that their clients should never talk to the police.

 This is the finished version of the video we embedded in March.
 The original video was uploaded to YouTube by ASLKimber, and is a summation of an article written by McCay Vernon.
 We thank her for allowing us to use it.